robsontenorio/vue-api-query/README.md

 post.save()
 ```

-Lets create a new object and post it:
+Let's create a new object and post it:

 ```js
 let post = new Post()